Welcome to the Truman Lab at UNC Charlotte!

 Keywords: protein-protein interactions, protein folding, CRISPR-CAS9, cancer, signal transduction, phosphorylation, Hsp70, Hsp90, cell cycle, DNA damage response, yeast genetics.

 Our lab utilizes CRISPR to knockout, mutate and epitope tag genes.
 If you are interested in collaborating on a CRISPR project, please click here for more details!

-NIH-funded research opportunities for undergraduate and students available!
+NIH-funded research opportunities for postdocs, graduate and undergraduate students available!